lars1050/csc341-s23/Labs/Lab06-LinkedLists/README.md

 #### Questions

-1. Why is `class Node` private to the List?
+1. Why is `class Node` private to the List rather than a public class?

 2. The ADT _FIFO Queue_ adds elements to the end of the list and removes elements from the front of the list.
 The ADT _LIFO Stack_ adds and removes elements from the end of the list.

-  a.
-Justify why a linked list is a better way to implement an FIFO Queue, rather than using an array.
-Consider all aspects including time and space efficiency and ease of implementation.
+  - Justify why a linked list is a better way to implement an FIFO Queue, rather than using an array.
+Consider all potential advantages including time and space efficiency and ease of implementation.

-  b.
-Justify why an array is a better way to implement an LIFO Stack, rather than using a linked list.
-Consider all aspects including time and space efficiency and ease of implementation.
+  - Justify why an array is a better way to implement an LIFO Stack, rather than using a linked list.
+Consider all potential advantages including time and space efficiency and ease of implementation.